xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

 #### TLS access to GitLab Pages domain without wildcard DNS

+You can enable the cert manager configuration (`configureCertmanager=true`) to use the bundled cert-manager and HTTP01 issuer or configure pages to use a prepared certificate:

 1. Create a certificate for your GitLab Pages domain in this format: `pages.<yourdomain>`.
 1. Create the secret in Kubernetes: